Answers to Common Questions

 Online classes are available on the first day of the term, and students are expected to access any online class they are registered in on that day.

-Your classes will be offered through a program called Blackboard.
-You will log into the TECHweb portal to access Blackboard
+Your classes will be offered through a program called Canvas.
+You will log into the TECHweb portal to access it.

 When you log into your class, you